iishaa/BankApplication.iml/README.md

 Bank Application Project
 In this Bank Application project--
 You can create any number user account.
-USer can add their balance and can do transaction.
+User can add their balance and can do transaction.
 You can also add Bank their Branch.